trynova/website/pages/blog/internals-of-nova-part-2.md

 new cache line means that a previous cache line must be evicted from cache.
 Every 8 byte pointer we replace with a 4 byte index saves us 4 bytes.
 Every pointer that we entirely eliminate from the common case saves us 8 bytes.
-Every byte we load into CPU cache is matched by a byte evicted, and every byte we know is unused by a particular operation is always either wasted CPU cycles spent replacing an old unnecessary byte to a new unnecessary byte, or may be an active loss if we replace an one old byte that we were going to be using soon.
+Every byte we load into CPU cache despite knowing it is unused by the current operation is always either wasted work spent evicting an old unnecessary byte to make room for a new unnecessary byte, or is an active loss if we evict an one old byte that we were going to be using soon.
 With this in mind, we should ensure that common operations do not load any unused bytes by splitting data onto separate cache lines.
 This stops us from loading known unused bytes, and instead loads adjacent data of the same type.

 What does the adjacent data help then?
 Looking at an operation in a vacuum, it does not help at all.
 But the code does not run in a vacuum, and the common